dmalhotra/CSBQ/README.md

 This repository also contains MATLAB codes implementing the classical slender-body theory asymptotic approximation, and solving its linear inverse problem as needed for a mobility solve.

+It is research software used as part of investigations of PDE solvers at the Center for Computational Mathematics at the Flatiron Institute.

 Use at your own risk.